 A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

-The European Bamboo Foundation is being established as a neutral institution to develop the standards, evidence base, and shared infrastructure that Europe’s emerging bamboo sector requires to operate with credibility.
+The European Bamboo Foundation is being established as an independent, non-profit knowledge and convening body — building the shared evidence base, and the common ground, that the sector needs to operate with credibility.

 A neutral institution for a sector that is no longer marginal.

 Bamboo in Europe has crossed a threshold.
-Growers are planting at scale.
+Growers are starting to plant at larger scale.
 Architects are specifying it for non-trivial buildings.
-Processors are investing in equipment designed for continental conditions.
 Researchers are publishing in peer-reviewed venues.
+What is still missing is the processing capacity to turn a European harvest into European-made material, and building that is part of the work ahead.

 The Foundation does not commercialise bamboo, advocate for any single species or technique, or speak on behalf of any one company.
 It exists to make the work of others legible, comparable, and defensible.